-What's in season in January?
+What produce is in season in January?

 Brrrr!
 It’s cold out and your farmers markets might be closed, but there are still so many fruits and veggies to eat this month!
-For this list we are going to focus on grapefruit, kiwi, lemon, parsnip, rutabaga, brussels sprout, potato, orange, leek, and turnip.

 Grapefruit is a citrus fruit that is in season from December to March.
 They are similar to oranges but are larger and more on the tart side.
 Varieties range from pale yellow in color to a bright ruby hue.

 Kiwis are fuzzy, round little fruits that are in season from September to January here in the Northwest US.
 They have a distinctive green flesh with tiny black seeds.
 Although the entire fruit is edible, even the fuzzy skin, many people scoop out the flesh and discard the skin when eating raw (give that skin a try!).
 They are usually eaten raw, but are great used in baking too!